ios-dev-ucdavis/course-website/_assignments/assignment_4.md

 In this assignment, you will pratice how to initiate an API request, fetch data from API endpoint, parse the data, and present the data in your app.

-> Notes: This assignment's skeleton code is based on the solution of assignment 2, which should be similar to the starter code of assignment 3.
+This assignment's skeleton code is based on the solution of assignment 2, which should be similar to the starter code of assignment 3.
+{:.note title="Note"}

 ## Stage 1 (30 Pts in total)

 > Let's create a picker to let users switch between `Quote` and `Images`.

 In this stage, you will create a picker in the `InspirationView` to let users switch between `QuoteView` (you will implement it in the later stage) and `ImageGalleryView`.
 This might be the hardest part of this entire assignment as you have to learn how to use `Picker` and pratice the usage of `enum`.
-Some hints are available for each stage.

 ### Stage 1.1 (15 Pts)